jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (9) The annual rate that person A applies to the item must be 1 of the following:
   (a) when person A uses the same depreciation method for the item as that used by the associated person for it, the annual rate must be no more than the annual rate that the associated person applied to it:
   (b) when person A uses a depreciation method for the item that is different from the method the associated person used for it, the annual rate must be no more than a rate equivalent to the rate that the associated person applied to it, as determined by schedule 10 (Straight-line equivalents of diminishing value rates of depreciation).
+Statutory change: exception
+(9B) Subsection (9) does not apply when person A may, due to a change of annual rate by a statute, apply an annual rate that is more than the annual rate that the associated person applied.
 Fixed life intangible property
-(10) Subsection (6) does not apply to an item of fixed life intangible property whose rate is set in section EE 33.
+(10) Subsection (9) does not apply to an item of fixed life intangible property whose rate is set in section EE 33.
 Relationship with section EE 41 and subpart FC
 (11) This section—
   (a) is overridden by section EE 41: